PSHEE, RSE & Careers Programme of Study

 Implementation of PSHEE and RSE at Gildredge House

-The PSHEE curriculum has six core learning themes: Being Me in my World, Celebrating Difference, Dream and Goals, Healthy Me, Relationship & Changing Me.
+The PSHEE curriculum uses these core themes to overarch our 6 subheadings: Being Me in my World, Celebrating Difference, Dream and Goals, Healthy Me, Relationships & Changing Me.

 - Children will have an improved understanding and draw on this knowledge to shape their own lives.

-- Children will develop positive and healthy relationship with their peers both now and in the future.
+- Children will develop positive and healthy relationships with their peers both now and in the future.

 - Children will have positive body images.

-For more information on implementation and impact, read our PSHEE and RSE Statement [PDF]
+For more information on implementation, read our Programme of Study